garvitvirmani/home/README.md

 ✔️ Each section of the homepage must be a separate react component.

- • In hury i amde it with JS , if needed i can migrate this project to TS(code will be almost same) Develop using TypescripT.
+ • In hury i made it with JS , if needed i can migrate this project to TS(code will be almost same) Develop using TypescripT.

 ✔️ I used MUI v5  Use tailwindcss(preferrable) or Material UI